rsdigitalventures/DeliveryPartnerSampleApi/README.md

 ## Installing

 This example uses a SQL Server database for storing delivery details.
-You can install the database and some sample data by going to ## Swagger
+You can install the database and some sample data by going to this URL.
+Once it is complete go back to home page of application

 You can see the swagger UI here: https://localhost:44359/api/install